jmkhael/docker-playground/README.md

 <img src="https://raw.githubusercontent.com/docker-library/docs/471fa6e4cb58062ccbf91afc111980f9c7004981/swarm/logo.png" alt="Whale" style="width: 50px; height: 50px"/>

 # Hello Docker
+>Docker - Build, Ship, and Run Any App, Anywhere
 >In Dockerland, there are Registries, images and there are containers.
 The three are closely intertwined, but distinct.

 At first, Docker seems intimidating.
 This stash repo and the accompanying [docker blog posts series](http://stratus-clay.fr.murex.com/tag/docker/) would introduce us into the whale world step by step, and finish with a service on the cloud.